toml-lang/toml-test/README.md

 Empty hashes correspond to empty JSON objects (i.e., `{}`) and empty arrays correspond to empty JSON arrays (i.e., `[]`).

-Datetime should be encoded following RFC 3339.
+Offset datetimes should be encoded following RFC 3339.
+Local datetimes should be encoded following RFC 3339, without the offset part.
+Local dates should be encoded as the date part of RFC 3339 and Local times as the time part.

 ### Example JSON encoding